Gaius-Augustus/GALBA/README.md

 Overview running GALBA
 ====================================

 GALBA mainly features semi-unsupervised, protein sequence evidence data supported training of AUGUSTUS with integration of extrinsic evidence in the final gene prediction step.
 GALBA can be used either with Miniprot or GenomeThreader as a protein spliced aligner.
-Miniprot is our preferred aligner because it continues to undergo development and is faster than GenomeThreader.
+Miniprot is our preferred aligner because it continues to undergo development, we have put a lot of work into improving the integration of miniprot evidence (e.g. miniprothint), and is faster than GenomeThreader.
+We highly recommend to use Miniprot with GALBA.
+GenomeThreader is only included in GALBA for internal benchmarking purposes.
+We stopped testing GenomeThreader functionality a while ago, we do not include GenomeThreader in our containers.
+The GALBA pipeline with miniprot looks works like this (Figure 1 from the GALBA publication at https://link.springer.com/article/10.1186/s12859-023-05449-z):

 ![galba-miniprot\[fig1\]](docs/figs/galba_miniprot.png)

-Figure a: training AUGUSTUS on the basis of spliced alignment information from proteins of a very closely related species against the target genome with miniprot.
+Figure a: training AUGUSTUS on the basis of spliced alignment information from proteins of a closely related species against the target genome with miniprot.

-![galba-gth\[fig2\]](docs/figs/galba_gth.png)

-Figure b:training AUGUSTUS on the basis of spliced alignment information from proteins of a very closely related species against the target genome with GenomeThreader.

 Singularity Image
 =================